Skip to main content

 coworkEgressAllowedHosts

-string[] (JSON)inference endpoint onlyHostnames the Cowork sandbox may reach for web fetch, shell, and package installs.
-Supports *.example.com wildcards. ["*"] disables sandbox egress filtering.
+string[] (JSON)inference endpoint onlyHostnames the agent’s web-fetch and shell tools may reach.
+Supports *.example.com wildcards. ["*"] disables egress filtering.
 The configured inference endpoint is always allowed implicitly.
+When unset, only the inference endpoint is reachable; the agent’s package installs and web fetches will fail.

 Allow Claude Code tab